nbroad1881/sentimentr/readme.md

 # Sentimentr

-A flask app to display the sentiments of various news titles as analyzed in (name tbd) package.
-Specifically, the headlines mention one presidential candidate in the US 2020 election.
+A flask app to display the sentiments of various news titles as analyzed in the senti-news package.
+Specifically, each headline mentions one presidential candidate in the US 2020 election.
 Recent headlines from CNN, Fox News, and New York Times will be analyzed using various sentiment analysis tools such as:
 * VADER (Valence Aware Dictionary and sEntiment Reasoner)
 * TextBlob